What Is a Virtual Contact Center and Its Pros and Cons?

 Three-quarters of WFH employees have high expectations for remote work.
 The setup requires significant adjustments for those used to socializing at the office.
 Remote employees might feel isolated from their team and the organization.

 Therefore, fostering a culture of collaboration and communication is necessary.
-Ensure that employees feel part of the team and are comfortable raising their concerns.
+Ensure employees feel part of the team and are comfortable raising their concerns.
 Do this by letting them get to know each other and holding a weekly video call to check in on them.

 Cybersecurity Threats